Tortang talong

 Tortang talong, also known as eggplant omelette, is an omelette or fritter from Filipino cuisine made by pan-frying grilled whole eggplants dipped in an egg mixture.
 It is a popular breakfast and lunch meal in the Philippines.
-A common variant of tortang talong is rellenong talong, which is stuffed with meat, seafood, and/or vegetables.
+A common variant of is rellenong talong, which is stuffed with meat, seafood, and/or vegetables.

+In 2022, TasteAtlas ranked tortang talong as the best-rated egg dish in the world, while kuku sabzi from Iran and huevos rancheros from Mexico came in second and third place respectively.

 Etymology

 The name tortang talong means "eggplant omelette"; from a suffixed form of torta ("omelette" or "flat cake"), and talong (eggplant).
 The name is sometimes shortened to tortalong.

 Description

 The basic tortang talong recipe involves first grilling the whole eggplant until the flesh is soft and the skin becomes charred and almost black.
 This can be done in a charcoal grill, bbq, in an oven using baking pan, or over a direct flame whilst pan is covered or simply using aluminum foil and placed in direct heat such as a fire.
 The grilling using charcoal gives the eggplant a characteristic smoky flavor.
 The charred skin is then peeled off, although the stalk is retained.
 The flesh is mashed flat with a fork and dipped into a beaten egg mixture seasoned with a salt and spices to taste.
 The eggplant is then pan-fried until the outside is golden brown and crispy, while the core remains soft and creamy.

 The most common varieties of eggplants in the Philippines are the long and slender purple kind.
 When larger and rounder eggplant varieties are used, the eggplant may need to be halved or quartered (with the stalk still attached) so they can be grilled more evenly.

 Tortang talong is most commonly eaten for breakfast or lunch.
 It is served on white rice, sometimes accompanied with a dipping sauce (like soy sauce, vinegar, banana ketchup, etc.) or additional seasoning (like black pepper, calamansi, or chilis).
 It can also be served as a side dish to meat dishes.